Ranked in 1 Practice Areas

 Sujit Choudhry has acted for claimants in an unusually broad variety of public law matters, including:

-Public Order Emergency Commission (the Rouleau Commission): A public inquiry into the public order emergency declared under the Emergencies Act.
-Choudhry cross-examined Prime Minister Trudeau, Cabinet ministers, and senior federal civil servants.
+Public Order Emergency Commission (Rouleau Commission): A public inquiry into the public order emergency declared under the Emergencies Act.
+Sujit cross-examined Prime Minister Trudeau, cabinet ministers, the Director of CSIS, and other senior federal civil servants.

 Loshaj v.
-Minister of Citizenship and Immigration et al.: constitutional challenge to section 39 of the Canada Evidence Act, shielding Cabinet confidences from disclosure in court proceedings.
+Minister of Citizenship and Immigration: A constitutional challenge to section 39 of the Canada Evidence Act’s class privilege for cabinet confidences, shielding them from disclosure in court proceedings.

 Canadian Association of Refugee Lawyers and South Asian Legal Clinic of Ontario v.
-Minister of Citizenship and Immigration et al.: constitutional challenge to Cabinet's decision to designate the United States as a safe third country for refugee determination decisions.
+Minister of Citizenship and Immigration: A constitutional challenge to Cabinet's decision to designate the United States as a safe third country for refugee determination decisions.

 A.B. et al. v.
 Minister of Citizenship and Immigration and Minister of Foreign Affairs: Charter challenge to the federal government’s refusal to issue visas promised to Afghan nationals currently in hiding from the Taliban in Afghanistan.

 Heegsma v.
-City of Hamilton: Charter challenge to municipal by-laws prohibiting encampments on the basis of sections 7 and 15 (race, indigeneity, sex, marital status, and disability) and the International Covenant on Economic, Social and Cultural Rights.
+City of Hamilton: Charter challenge to municipal by-laws prohibiting encampments on the basis of sections 7 and 15 (sex, race, disability, indigeneity, and marital status).

 Education